damogranlabs/classy_blocks/README.md

 Python classes for easier creation of OpenFOAM's blockMesh dictionaries.

 > Warning!
 This project is currently under development and is not yet very user-friendly.
-It still lacks some important
-> features and probably features a lot of bugs.
-However, you're welcome to suggest features, improvements, and point out
+It still lacks some important features and probably features a lot of bugs.
+However, you're welcome to suggest features, improvements, and point out bugs.
-> bugs.

 # About
 _blockMesh_ is a very powerful mesher but the amount of manual labour it requires to make even the simplest meshes makes it mostly useless.
-Even attempts to simplify or parametrize _blockMeshDict_s with `#calc` or even the dreadful `m4` quickly become unmanageable and cryptic.
+Even attempts to simplify or parametrize blockMeshDicts with `#calc` or even the dreadful `m4` quickly become unmanageable and cryptic.

-classy_blocks' aim is to ease the burden of meticulous work by providing a more intuitive workflow, off-the-shelf parts and some automatic helpers for building and optimization of block-structured hexahedral meshes.
+classy_blocks' aim is to minimize the amount of meticulous work by providing a more intuitive workflow, off-the-shelf parts and some automatic helpers for building and optimization of block-structured hexahedral meshes.
 Still it is not an automatic mesher and therefore some kinds of geometry are more suited than others.